COVID-19 pandemic in Canada: Preparations

 On January 1, 2020, the WHO set up the IMST (Incident Management Support Team) across all three levels of the organization: headquarters, regional headquarters and country-level, putting the organization on an emergency footing for dealing with the outbreak.

 On January 7, when it appeared that there was a health crisis emerging in Wuhan, Public Health Canada advised travelers to China to avoid contact with animals, noting that they were very carefully monitoring the situation.
 Still there was no evidence of what caused the illness, or how it spread.

 On January 15, the federal government activated its Emergency Operations Centre.

 On January 17, the Canada Border Services Agency (CBSA) indicated plans were in progress "to implement signage" in the Montreal, Toronto, and Vancouver airports to raise awareness of the virus.
 An additional health screening question added to the electronic kiosks for passengers arriving from central China.
 The agency noted the overall risk to Canadians was low, and there were no direct flights from Wuhan to Canada.
 The CBSA said it would not be, at that time, implementing extra screening measures, but would "monitor the situation closely".

 On January 23, the federal Minister of Health, Patty Hajdu, said they were monitoring five or six people for signs of the virus.
 That same day, the chief public health officer of Canada, Theresa Tam, was a member of the WHO committee that broadcast that it was too early to declare a Public Health Emergency of International Concern.
-The following day, in Wuhan, China, construction began on a new hospital to treat COVID-19 patients.
-The hospital took only 10 days to build and was widely reported around the world.

 Initially, Canada faced a shortage of personal protective equipment, as the Trudeau government had reduced PPE funding as a cost-cutting measure in previous years.